pm-912/readme-generator/README.md

   7.[Contact Info](#contact)

 ## Description
-  This application takes user data and creates a high-quality README
+  This is a simple application that creates a README Template, and fills in the user supplied information

 ## Usage
-  The user runs the application in command line using Node.
-This prompts the user with a series of questions of things to include in the README.
-The application then renders the answers onto a markdown file.
+  The application runs through the command line, using JavaScript and node.
+The User is prompted with questions pertaining to different parts of the README template.
+Then, the application creates a file that stores the user's answers.

 ## Installation
-  The application uses JavaScript, Node.JS, and the Inquirer package
+  The application uses node.js, javascript, and inquirer

   ## Licensing
   This application is licensed by MIT.